PotHix/pothix.github.com/content/now.md

    to [contribute to the compiler](/post/contributing-to-rust/), but I can't find enough time for it nowadays, unfortunately.
 1. Taking care of my twins at home with all its ups and downs.
-They are currently on their terrible twos.
-I have to say it's much better than it once was, so I'm positive about it.
+They are currently on their terrible twos, but starting preschool now, which makes me feel the silence again for a few hours.
 1. Building a [second brain](/knowledgebase) using [Roam Research](https://roamresearch.com).
 1. Organizing the [São Paulo Rust